 It’s simple: at Global Fund for Women, we believe that women’s political empowerment and equal participation is one of the critical building blocks for women’s human rights, along with women’s right to live free from violence and discrimination, and to have full control over their own bodies.

-The new Global Gender Gap Index, released by the World Economic Forum last week, shows that the gender gap in political participation—a metric which includes the number of parliamentary and ministerial seats belonging to women and the tenures of female heads of state—between men and women is 77%.
+The new Global Gender Gap Index, released by the World Economic Forum in October 2016, shows that the gender gap in political participation—a metric which includes the number of parliamentary and ministerial seats belonging to women and the tenures of female heads of state—between men and women is 77%.

-Iceland came in the number one spot for the eighth straight year, largely because it is the top performer in political empowerment—in fact, this weekend in Iceland’s elections, female candidates won a record 30 of Parliament’s 63 total seats.
+Iceland came in the number one spot for the eighth straight year, largely because it is the top performer in political empowerment—in fact, in Iceland’s elections in October 2016, female candidates won a record 30 of Parliament’s 63 total seats.
 Rwanda, which is ranked fifth, has the highest share of female parliamentarians in the world at 64%.

 Imagine the positive benefits for democracy, peace-building, and legislation if every woman had an equal chance to run for office, be a community leader, have an active voice in politics, or even vote.